-Education elections we’re watching, starting with the presidency
+Education elections we’re watching

 A voter in Washington, D.C., fills out a ballot with his 4-year-old son on Tuesday.
 There's lots at stake for education policy in the presidential race, school board elections, and ballot measures around the country.
 (Tom Williams / CQ-Roll Call, Inc via Getty Images)